 The Environment Agency has published a document summarising the project and the progress.
+It contains many photos and is fascinating to see the full extent of these majo works, and details the progress being made.

 From October to December 2020 our project team of engineers and construction experts worked extremely hard to complete the first phase of works as planned.
 This work included removing damaged concrete from around the weir and placing new sheet piling.
 During this phase of the repair works we were unable to operate the Jubilee River.